Shaoxing University: History

 The University is located on the south-west side of Shaoxing city and has managed to grow in popularity and strength over the last decade.
 The University was founded in 1909 as the Shankuai Primary Normal School.
 The influential modern Chinese author Lu Xun (1881-1936) is a native of Shaoxing.
 He was the education inspector for the school.
 In 1996, Shaoxing University was established from the merger of several higher education institutions such as Shaoxing Teachers College and Shaoxing Advanced Professional College.

+On 4 February 2026, the university changed its Chinese name following approval from the Ministry of Education.

 Administration

-The university is organised into the following administrative divisions.
+The university is organized into the following administrative divisions.